 What is Choices and Changes?

-Choices and Changes: Motivating Health Behaviour is a training designed by the Institute for Health Care Communication.
-This course presents health care providers with an opportunity to explore their own beliefs about the behaviour change process and to test out these beliefs against the current evidence-based best practice.
+Choices and Changes: Motivating Health Behaviour is a training designed by the Institute for Health Care Communication that presents health care providers with an opportunity to explore their own beliefs about the behaviour change process and to test out these beliefs against the current evidence-based best practice.

 What happens in this training?